nopSolutions/nopCommerce/README.md

 ﻿﻿nopCommerce: free and open-source eCommerce solution
 ===========

-Here I Add new permmisions
+Here I Add new product permissions for ADD or Edit
 ### Key features ###

 * The product is being developed and supported by the professional team since 2008.